LEGACY HALL OF FAME

 Clifford S. Heinz, Jr. ’37 and the C. S. Heinz Foundation

-In 1997, the Clifford S. Heinz 37 Ethical Education Program was established to augment the work of Webbs student-run Honor committees, its curriculum and athletic programs.
+In 1997, the Clifford S. Heinz ’37 Ethical Education Program was established to augment the work of Webb’s student-run honor committees, curriculum and athletic programs.
 In 2000 and 2001, Cliff Heinz challenged the Webb community and matched dollar for dollar gifts made to The Webb Fund in support of character development and ethical education.
 Gifts from Cliff and the C. S. Heinz Foundation have been directed to many areas of the schools, including the Raymond M. Alf Museum, faculty housing, endowment, and The Webb Fund.

 Charles E. Scripps ’37 (1920-2007)

-Scion of the legendary media company and board chairman of the E. W. Scripps Company for more than four decades, Charles Scripps was also a proud and stalwart supporter of Webb.
+Scion of the legendary media company and board chairman of the E. W. Scripps Company for more than four decades, Charles Scripps ’37 was also a proud and stalwart supporter of Webb.
 He was a founding trustee and returned to the board in the 1980s.
-His munificent gifts throughout the years have provided support where needed most; perhaps none was more important than his $1,000,000 gift to the 1990s Building Character campaign which helped steer Webb into the 21st century.
+His munificent gifts throughout the years have provided support where needed most; perhaps none was more important than his $1 million gift to the 1990s Building Character campaign, which helped steer Webb into the 21st century.

 Estate of Dwight W. Taylor 49 (1932-2006)

-Even as a young boy, Dwight Taylor 49 had a passion for geology and collecting interesting specimens, especially shells.
+Even as a young boy, Dwight Taylor ’49 had a passion for geology and collecting interesting specimens, especially shells.
 His curiosity was nurtured at Webb by his teachers, and in particular his mentor and later friend, Ray Alf.
 In his senior year, Dwight placed first in the national Westinghouse Science Talent Search.
-With this good start, he forged a distinguished career in the sciences including time with the U. S. Geological Survey in the Paleontology and Stratigraphy Branch.
-Throughout his lifetime and finally using his estate, Dwight Taylor has supported the school and the Alf Museum with gifts totaling $1 million dollars.
+With this good start, he forged a distinguished career in the sciences, including time with the U. S. Geological Survey in the Paleontology and Stratigraphy Branch.
+Throughout his lifetime and finally using his estate, Dwight Taylor has supported the school and the Alf Museum with gifts totaling $1 million.

-Yafei Yuan is a man of many talents and ambitions, and a great supporter of excellence in education in China and the United States.
+Yafei Yuan is a man of many talents and ambitions and a great supporter of excellence in education in China and the United States.
 He is founder and chairman of Sanpower Group Co.
 Ltd. , headquartered in Nanjing, China.
-His daughter Donna Yuan ’16 is an alumna of Vivian Webb School.
-Keenly interested in supporting the strategic vision of Head of Schools Taylor Stockdale, particularly his goal of providing quality housing for all faculty, Mr. Yuan contributed $1 million to assist in the construction of four new faculty homes.
+His daughters, Donna ’16 and Doris ’20, are alumnae of Vivian Webb School.
+Keenly interested in supporting the strategic vision of Head of Schools Taylor Stockdale, particularly his goal of providing quality housing for all faculty, Mr. Yuan contributed $1 million to assist in construction of four new faculty homes.